Dynamic-Capital/Dynamic-Capital/docs/DEPLOYMENT.md

 full list and usage notes.
 For DuckDNS + Nginx with automatic HTTPS, see [DUCKDNS_NGINX_CERTBOT.md](DUCKDNS_NGINX_CERTBOT.md).

+The DigitalOcean App Platform spec used to provision the production app lives at [`.do/app.yml`](../.do/app.yml).
+Keep the spec in sync with any component or environment changes described in this document so the repository remains a single source of truth for deployments.
+The checked-in spec provisions a single Node.js service named `dynamic-capital`, configures the default `dynamic-capital.ondigitalocean.app` domain with ingress, pins the load balancer rule to that authority, and runs `npm run build` from the repository root before starting the Next.js server via `npm run start:web`.
+Requests are served on port `8080`, and the service sets `SITE_URL`, `NEXT_PUBLIC_SITE_URL`, `ALLOWED_ORIGINS`, and `MINIAPP_ORIGIN` to `https://dynamic-capital.ondigitalocean.app` so the web app, Supabase Edge Functions, and Telegram mini-app verification report the same origin.
+Update those values if you move to a different hostname.

 - `SUPABASE_URL`
 - `SUPABASE_SERVICE_ROLE_KEY`
 - `TELEGRAM_BOT_TOKEN`
 - `TELEGRAM_WEBHOOK_SECRET`
 - `TELEGRAM_ADMIN_IDS` (optional)
 - `MINI_APP_URL` or `MINI_APP_SHORT_NAME` (optional)
+- `MINIAPP_ORIGIN` (comma-separated allow list for Supabase Edge Functions; defaults to the production origin)

 When deploying on DigitalOcean App Platform, configure these variables under **App Settings → Environment Variables** so the runtime can reach Supabase.